warisa-r/ShockwaveDetection.jl/README.md

 - Detect 1D shock by detecting large gradients across properties with a customizable parameter `threshold`
 - Visualize the change of properties along with shock positions

-This package also contains some documentation (far from complete or acceptable)
+This package also contains broken and inconsistent documentation (far from complete or acceptable)

 ## Goals
 1. [x] Develop 'better' methods to detect the shock